 Understanding Permissions

-The query requires proper permissions to work across subscriptions:
+The queries require proper permissions to work across subscriptions:

-1. Deployment Subscription: The ARM template automatically grants Reader role to the alert rule’s managed identity
+1. Deployment Subscription: The ARM template automatically grants Reader role to both alert rules’ managed identities

 2. Other Subscriptions: You must manually grant Reader access for Arc SQL Servers in other subscriptions

-3. Query Scope: Without proper permissions, the query will only see Arc SQL Servers in the deployment subscription
+3. Query Scope: Without proper permissions, the queries will only see Arc SQL Servers in the deployment subscription

 Cross-Subscription Monitoring Setup

-If you have Arc SQL Servers across multiple subscriptions, you’ll need to grant the managed identity Reader access to each subscription.
-The managed identity only needs Reader role (not Contributor or Owner) since it only queries resource information through Azure Resource Graph.
+If you have Arc SQL Servers across multiple subscriptions, you’ll need to grant the managed identities Reader access to each subscription.
+Each alert rule has its own managed identity that needs permissions.

-Important: You (the person running these commands) need User Access Administrator or Owner role on the target subscriptions to create these role assignments, but the managed identity itself only receives Reader permissions.
+Important: You (the person running these commands) need User Access Administrator or Owner role on the target subscriptions to create these role assignments, but the managed identities themselves only receive Reader permissions.

 PowerShell Method